José Fuentebella

-José Tria Fuentebella (June 17, 1883 – July 25, 1982), widely known as "Pepe", was a Filipino politician.
+José Tría Fuentebella (June 17, 1883 – July 25, 1982), widely known as "Pepe", was a Filipino lawyer and politician.
 He is the first Fuentebella to foray into the national arena of politics.

 Early life and education

 Fuentebella studied at Colegio de San Buenaventura in Albay.
 He finished his Bachelor of Arts in Ateneo de Manila in 1902, obtained his Bachelor of Laws from Escuela de Leyes in 1905 and passed the bar in 1906.
 José practiced law for three years before entering politics at the age of 26.